cBournhonesque/lightyear/NOTES.md

 - there might be too many TickEvents at the beginning?
 Does that mess anything up?

 - GOOD: all components are reset to same tick value
-- GOOD: with no gravity, there is no rollback
+- GOOD: with no gravity, there is no rollback.
+So it must be something related to contacts/forces/collisions

 - BAD: with no gravity, we keep getting replication updates.
 Is it because the sync-plugin keeps triggering change detection?

+- BAD: in some cases, we don't check rollback immediately after spawning the new predicted entity.
+That shouldn't be the case, we should always have a rollback immediately after spawning to fill the predicted histories!
+Or maybe we don't need to? since we know that at the spawning time the component values match, there's no need to do an initial rollback!!!!!
+-
 - CRITICAL! it seems like when we rollback at tick T, we rollback to a server state that is not the state at tick T, but at some other tick T'
     - GOOD: this doesn't seem to happen all the time, sometimes we reset to the correct tick T!
     - the next tick T+1 during rollback does not correspond to server tick T'+1